GabeColetta24/Rock-Paper-Scissors-Lizard-Spock/README.md

 ### A second computer for the user to play against

-I wold've liked to add a second computer for the user to play against.
+I would've liked to add a second computer for the user to play against.
 This computer wouldn't have had randomised choices and would've instead been programmed to mimic the users choice from the round before.
-The first computer choice will have ofcourse had to have been a set choice or randomised one as there would be no user choice to mimic.
+The first computer choice will have of course had to have been a set choice or randomised one as there would be no user choice to mimic.
 Unfortunately I didn't have the time to add this feature but it's definitely something I would like to add in the future.

 ## Testing